Teu2/Face-Recognition-App/README.md

 # Clarifai Face Detection Model

 This project was created implementing the face detection model trained by Clarifai using React.
 API keys are not included in this repository.
-Project was insipired by react course and my first introduction to React :)
+Project was inspired by React course and my first introduction to React :)

 You can find out more about the Model used here: [Face Detection Model](https://clarifai.com/clarifai/main/models/face-detection?utm_source=clarifai&utm_medium=referral)